geniusrise/listeners/README.md

 # Generic Streaming Spouts

-This is a collection of generic streaming and (micro) batch spouts.
+This is a collection of generic streaming and (micro) batch spouts with the help of stream_to_batch output.

 **Table of Contents**